crmaykish/herring-6502/README.md

 ## Notes

 1. Use pin 35 and 36 as address decoder pins?
 Are two pins enough?
 RAM, ROM, Video, Input?
 Additional boards could have their own address decoding if necessary
+2. Add an AND gate to the RAM R/W pin and CLK to only write on the clock pulse (seems to be working without it at low speed, but may cause errors at full speed)